‘Stranger Things’ Plagiarism Case Heads To Trial

 — 99.9 KTDY (@999ktdy) April 17, 2019

 “Now that the Judge has ruled and denied their motion for summary judgment, we can now dispense with the nonsense promoted by the Duffers and Netflix that this lawsuit has no merit, and that they had ‘proof’ that they created the show.
 If the lawsuit had no merit, or if they actually had the ‘proof’ they created it, then their summary judgment would have won.
 They lost.
 These motions are very hard to fight and winning this Motion shows Mr. Kessler has a good case.
-We look forward to proving Mr. Kessler’s case at trial,” Kessler’s attorney Michael Kernan said in his official statement after the judge dismissed the Duffer brothers’ attempt to get the case thrown out.
+We look forward to proving Mr. Kessler’s case at trial,” Kessler’s attorney, Michael Kernan, said in his official statement reacting to the news of the judgment.

-On multiple occasions, Matt and Ross Duffer have denied the plagiarism accusations arguing that the lawsuit is nothing more than Kessler’s attempt to cash in on the profits surrounding the Netflix Original.
+On multiple occasions, Matt and Ross Duffer have denied the plagiarism accusations.
+They argue that the lawsuit is nothing more than Kessler’s attempt to cash in on the profits surrounding the Netflix series.

 Lawsuit claiming 'Stranger Things' creators stole idea for the show is heading to trialhttps://t.co/N30dbEvW1Z pic.twitter.com/iRZgdR80GI